tombeesley/eyetools/README.md

 `devtools::install_github("tombeesley/eyetools@0.X.X")` where 0.X.X is
 the latest version.

-The current development version is: 0.9.3
+#### The current development version is: 0.10.1

+The main changes are: